matthewjosephtaylor/mjt-thoughts/monad/morality-monads-politics.md

 As a hint I personally respond better to why something is _attractive_ than why something is unattractive.
-I think this response is a natural human inclination, so I'd recommend focusing on the _positive_ things you want me to be persuaded towards vs any _negative_ thing you want me to be persuaded against.
+I think this response is a natural human inclination, so I'd recommend focusing on the _positive_ things you want individual(s) to be persuaded towards vs any _negative_ thing you want individual(s) to be persuaded against.
 If all I see is ugliness I turn off the channel entirely.
+If I see something beautiful or interesting I'm naturally attracted to it, and want more.

 For the record I think a giraffe's neck _should_ be about 6' in length, but that is just me being me, feel free to differ.